ethereum/guide/ethkey.md

 It will then ask you for the new password (enter `321`) followed by a confirmation (enter the same) and a password hint (`123 backwards`).

 ```
-Enter new passphrase for key test:
+Enter new passphrase for key 'test':
 Please confirm the passphrase by entering it again:
 Enter a hint to help you remember this passphrase: 123 backwards
 Re-encoded key 'test' successfully.